Simple Table Build

 Patch Holes & Sand Simple Table

-Paint Simple Table with Paint Sprayer
+Paint the Simple Table with a Paint Sprayer

 Thanks for sharing on Pinterest